SarkisovTeam/SyntheticOracle/README.md

 ### Prerequisites

-This branch of the software is python native, meaning that you just need a python 3.7+ envionrment to make it work (although there are issue swith python 3.10 as of 31-1-23).
+This branch of the software is python native, requiring python 3.7+ environment (although there are issue swith python 3.10 as of 31-1-23).
 All required packages can be installed through pip with the following command:

    ```sh